mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 hand-added family fields like `schema: "metadata_only"` survive.
 Re-staging the same site updates exactly its entry (idempotent), and a stale `skipped[]` entry for a now-staged site clears while other sites' skips are preserved.
-So adding DY2/EGP into the family root that already holds the KAN fixtures never churns or drops them.
+So adding DY2/EGP into the family root that already holds the KAN fixtures never rewrites or drops them.

 A shorter same-identity refresh preserves the enclosing case/leg window and its prior artifact references; an enclosing/equal rebuild replaces